-Film & visual culture, politics of aesthetics, culture and political economy, globalization, southern studies
+Film & visual culture, politics of aesthetics, culture and political economy, globalization, American and southern studies

 Severin Mueller is a doctoral student in Cultural Studies.
 He is a Presidential Scholar at George Mason University and website co-editor of the Cultural Studies program.
 Before joining the Cultural Studies Ph.D. program, he has received both his Bachelor of Arts degree in Film Studies and his Master of Arts degree in Media Dramaturgy at the Johannes Gutenberg University Mainz, Germany.